 The IDP is the main strategic planning document in the Municipality.
 It addresses the development needs of our communities and of the organisation, within clearly defined strategic objectives and measurable key performance indicators (KPIs) over five years.
 To ensure that we stay on course with our plans, the IDP is reviewed annually within the five-year cycle.

-A by-election held in Ward 4 on 14 September 2022, ushered in a majority government in Council.
-At our Special Council Meeting on 7 October 2022, I said we that remained fully committed to our core Constitutional mandate of service delivery to all residents.
-Ensuring financial stability and sustainability, addressing our aging infrastructure and the problems in our administration that have been ignored for years were essential.
+We remain committed to our core Constitutional mandate of delivering a high standard of basic all, financial stability and sustainability, addressing our aging infrastructure and the problems in our administration that have been ignored for years are unchanged.